 Please let me know if you would like a copy of these essays by leaving a comment at the bottom or following the ‘contact me’ details on the Homepage.

 Alternatively to view all available teacher and student materials click on: R.S Resources.
-This digital goods store will allow you to quickly and safely download all materials (for a small charge).
-These include PowerPoints, lesson packs (with all worksheets and activities) key knowledge test packs (with answers), essay writing skills pack, revision packs and much more.
+This includes PowerPoints, lesson packs (with all worksheets and activities) key knowledge test packs (with answers), essay writing skills pack, revision packs and much more.

 For further guidance in developing your essay technique just click on the image below to download this product quickly and safely (for a small charge).